AaltoSciComp/aplus-for-handsonscicomp/02_basics/01_module_A_exercises.rst

-Basics exercises
+A. Basics exercises
 ================

 Scientific computing practises
 ------------------------------

-.. questionnaire:: practises_questionnaire 10
+.. questionnaire:: practises_questionnaire 5
   :title: Scientific computing practises questionnaire
   :submissions: 3

-  .. pick-any:: 10
+  .. pick-any:: 5

     Which of the following you should do to follow the good enough computing practises?